-10 hours of ACEP Category I credit.
 This article is an educational activity sponsored by the Uniformed Services University of the Health Sciences (USUHS).
-USUHS is accredited by the Accreditation Council for con-

-Accreditation Council for continuing Medical Education (ACCME) to sponsor continuing medical education (CME) for physicians.
+USUHS is accredited by the Accreditation Council for continuing Medical Education (ACCME) to sponsor continuing medical education (CME) for physicians.
 USUHS designates the enduring material for 1 hour Category 1 towards the Physicians Recognition Award of the American Medical Association.
 The CME was planned and produced in accordance with the ACCME essentials.